Post Date: May 26, 2022

 ⇨ Establishes and maintains positive working relationships with territorial and federal government officials, elected representatives, HUD staff, and private for-profit and not-for-profit entities involved in activities that are directly related to VIHFA’s activities.
 Coordinates and/or attends meetings with them and provides information on the status of the agency’s activities.

 ⇨ Represents VIHFA to the community and serves as the agency’s primary spokesperson.
 Fosters a positive image for the VIHFA, its applicants and its partners.
 Creates and builds public awareness of VIHFA’s role in and contributions to the community.
-In collaboration with the Board, oversees the timely and professional preparation and release of press releases, annual reports, public announcements and other publications informing the public of the agency’s activities.
+In collaboration with the Board, oversees the timely preparation and release of press releases, annual reports, public announcements and other publications informing the public of the agency’s activities.
 Oversees the planning of public awareness, public relations and informational activities and events, including the preparation of related written material and the selection of representative products.

 ⇨ Ensures that there is resident and broader community involvement in strategic planning, property developments and property maintenance.
 Works with homeownership/neighborhood/community associations, residents and neighboring businesses to develop a sense of community for residents within their housing developments and their community at large.